Fola-Git/Fola-Git/README.md

 <div align="center">

-### 💻System Administrator | 🌐 Women in Tech Advocate | 📘 Technical Trainer
+### 💻DevOps Engineer | 🌐 Women in Tech Advocate | 📘 Technical Trainer

 </div>

 ---
 Welcome to my GitHub!
-I’m Folashade Oroge, better known as "Starr"— a dedicated system administrator with over four years of experience in IT infrastructure.
+I’m Folashade Oroge, better known as "Starr"— a dedicated DevOps Engineer with over five years of experience in IT infrastructure.
 Here, you’ll find a collection of my projects, technologies used, and experiences in the Tech Space.

 As an advocate for women in tech, I am committed to empowering others and creating opportunities for women in the industry.
 I have trained and educated individuals at several boot camps/workshops, sharing knowledge on various technologies and best practices.